davidseah/davidseah.github.io/_posts/2017-09-17-Long-Long-Type.md

 | float            |    6 significant digits    |
 | double           |    10 significant digits   |
 | long double      |    10 significant digits   |

+The long long type was introduce in C++11 which means that you can stored a variable in at least 64 bits.